dualra1n/dualra1n/README.md

 A script that lets you dualboot iOS 13.7-13.6 and 12, 11 beta(very dangearous, don't recommended). (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.

-- WARNING, in this branch both jailbreak is automatically installed so the --jailbreak so you mustn't use in this branch.
+- WARNING, in this branch both jailbreak is automatically installed so you mustn't use the --jailbreak in this branch.

-# info, thank you mineek because of it we could dualboot ios 12, 11. https://github.com/mineek/seprmvr64
+# info, thank you mineek :) cause of it we can dualboot ios 12, 11. https://github.com/mineek/seprmvr64

 # Usage